 Accountants in the sports industry handle nearly every kind of task involving money, including setting ticket prices and handling payroll.
 Responsibilities could also include creating a team budget, negotiating salaries to attract top talent and even advising management on the financial viability of trading players.

-Candidates with an MBA have an advantage in landing one of these positions, which can include perks like game tickets and inside access to your favorite team.
+Candidates with an MBA or other graduate degrees have an advantage in landing one of these positions, which can include perks like game tickets and inside access to your favorite team.

 Long before Project Runway got popular, fashion designers relied on accountants to help them run the numbers side of their business.
 No matter how exciting the latest fashion line may be, it can hardly be labeled a success if it puts a designer in the red.
 Although designers always appreciate others "who speak Prada," they also need professionals who speak cost accounting.